The Best Food and Wine Tours in the Bay of Islands

 Location: 504 Kerikeri Road, Kerikeri.

-7. Dine on Fresh Seafood, Taste Local Wines and More at the Bay of Islands’ Restaurants
+10. Dine on Fresh Seafood, Taste Local Wines and More at the Bay of Islands’ Restaurants

 From some of the oldest pubs and restaurants in the country to lavish wineries to classic Kiwi fish and chips, the Bay of Islands food scene is fun and varied.
-Spend some time in Kerikeri to make the most of vineyard restaurants such as at the Ake Ake Vineyard (165 Waimate North Road), sample fresh seafood at the Tipsy Oyster Tapas & Bar (24 Kings Road, Paihia) or try some classic Kiwi-style fish and chips at JFC (40 Marsden Road).
+Spend some time in Kerikeri to make the most of vineyard restaurants such as Marsden Estate (56 Wiroa Road), sample fresh seafood in Paihia at the Tipsy Oyster Tapas & Bar (24 Kings Road) or try some classic Kiwi-style fish and chips at JFC (40 Marsden Road).
 A visit to the bay is not complete until you’ve tasted some Bay of Islands’ gourmet ice cream, such as at Cellini’s Ice Cream & Espresso (Williams Road, Paihia) or Delish Coffee and Ice Cream (4 Cass Street, Russell).

 For more recommendations, head over to The Food Guide to the Bay of Islands: Places to Eat & Food Tours.